burriep/CS361-Project/docs/charter.md

 Wednesday 12:15 - 12:50 (EMS E384)

 ## Group Contacts:
+- Paul Burrie - pwburrie@uwm.edu - (414) 313-3941
+- Pierce Lindell - plindell@uwm.edu - (262) 349-7319
+- Morgan Nager - menager@uwm.edu - (414) 795-8913
+- David Faber - dcfaber@uwm.edu - (414) 208-8431

 ## Goals:
+1. To work well together in a professional manner and to follow this charter.
+2. To develop a quality project worthy of an 'A'.
+3. Gain a solid understanding of software engineering in a group setting and of the software life cycle.

 ## Work Norms:
 1. Time commitment required by each group member: Waiting to see more of the project before we set hard times that people should be working on the project.